omerwase/Model-Predictive-Controller/README.md

 The ipopt optimizer works on discrete values and as such time is modelled as discrete time-steps represented by N (number of steps) and dt (elapsed time between time).
 Multiplying these two values gives the total time the model 'looks ahead'.
 Using these two hyperparameters, the MPC determines the lowest cost trajectory at each time step, and the actuations required for them.
 Note: only actuations from the first (current) time-step are sent to the simulator.

 These hyperparameters are tuned in order to produce stable vehicle motion.
 Larger values of N requires the optimizer to consider more time-steps in its calculation, which is a time intensive process.
 Since state values further in the future are less reliable, a small value is chosen for N. For dt smaller values are desired, since it makes the MPC's behaviour more continuous.
-In the implemented controller N = 10 time-steps and dt = 50 ms.
+However it also shortens the controllers horizon (T = N * dt).
+In the implemented controller N = 10 time-steps and dt = 0.1s.
+Other values were tested but they either introduced computational delay (higher N) or a short horizon (smaller dt).

 ### Trajectory Preprocessing and Polynomial Fitting